daattali/beautiful-jekyll/README.md

 To use Staticman, you first need to invite `staticmanlab` as a collaborator to your repository (by going to your repository **Settings** page, navigate to the **Collaborators** tab, and add the username `staticmanlab`), and then accept the invitation by going to `https://staticman3.herokuapp.com/v3/connect/github/<username>/<repo-name>`.
 Lastly, fill in your `repository` and `branch` in the Staticman section of `_config.yml`.

-It is suggested to enable reCAPTCHA to avoid massive spam comments.
+Optional: It is suggested to enable reCAPTCHA to avoid massive spam comments.
 You may refer to `_config.yml` for detailed instructions.
-If you wish to keep reCAPTCHA disabled, to avoid getting a comment submission error, at the bottom of `staticman.yml`, please change `siteKey` and `secret` to the empty string, like `secret: ""`.

 Optional: You might want to configure a webhook to prevent inactive branches representing merged comments from stacking up.
 You may refer to [Staticman's documenation](https://staticman.net/docs/webhooks) for details.
 Please input the **Payload URL** according to your chosen `endpoint`.
 For example, the default `endpoint` is `https://staticman3.herokuapp.com/v3/entry/github/`, so the corresponding **Payload URL** should be `https://staticman3.herokuapp.com/v1/webhook`.